 Home improvement contractors in Massachusetts have a state law to navigate in their regular course of business.
-Violating this state law can lead to serious penalties.
+Not complying with this state law can lead to serious penalties.
 If you are in the business of providing home improvement services, you should pay close attention to this article to make sure that you are in full compliance with this statute.

 Massachusetts' Home Improvement Contractor Statute

-Contractors across Massachusetts need to be aware of the state statute known as the Home Improvement Contractor Statute, Massachusetts General Laws Chapter 142A.
+Contractors across Massachusetts need to be aware of the state statute known as the Home Improvement Contractor Statute, found at Massachusetts General Laws Chapter 142A.

 Some of the most stringent requirements of the Home Improvement Contractor Statute have to do with the contracts that home improvement professionals sign with the homeowners that hire them.
 A "handshake" agreement is not an adequate substitute for complying with the rigorous requirements of this statute.